-- Tracking pupils through pupil progress meetings where staff discuss the learning and development of the pupils in their care with the senior leadership team. - Regular monitoring- by the more able lead along with subject leaders- of more able books to ensure effective differentiation and challenge. - Lesson observations- by the more able lead, subject leaders and phase leaders- to ensure appropriate questioning, differentiation and challenge for our more able pupils. - Pupil voice- to ensure that the more able pupils feel that their needs are being met and that they feel effectively challenged in all areas of the curriculum. - Staff Voice- to ensure all teaching staff are able to deliver a thought-provoking and challenging curriculum and to ensure that they have the resources and knowledge to do so.
+- Tracking pupils through pupil progress meetings where staff discuss the learning and development of the pupils in their care with the senior leadership team. - Regular monitoring- by the more able lead along with subject leaders- of more able books to ensure effective differentiation and challenge. - Lesson observations- by the more able lead, subject leaders and phase leaders- to ensure appropriate questioning, differentiation and challenge for our more able pupils. - Pupil voice- to ensure that the more able pupils feel that their needs are being met and that they feel effectively challenged in all areas of the curriculum.

+- Staff Voice- to ensure all teaching staff are able to deliver a thought-provoking and challenging curriculum and to ensure that they have the resources and knowledge to do so.

-Tips for Parents/Carers of more able pupils:
+Tips for Parents/Carers of More Able pupils:

-- Help your child see that tackling challenges is more of a success than any amount of easy achievement. - Try not to fixate on scores and grades as a measurement of success. - Encourage your child to take as much responsibility as they can for managing their learning and thereby offer them the opportunity to be trusted. - Try not to accept first responses too quickly. - Ask your child to justify and reason their opinions and answers as thoroughly as they can. - Encourage them not to over-simplify their explanation. - Try not to praise talent before effort.
+• Help your child see that tackling challenges is more of a success than any amount of easy achievement and that making mistakes is an important part of learning.

+• Try not to fixate on scores and grades as a measurement of success.

+• Encourage your child to take as much responsibility as they can for managing their learning and thereby offer them the opportunity to be trusted.

-Ideas of activities to support more able children at home
+• Try not to accept first responses too quickly.

+• Ask your child to justify and reason their opinions and answers as thoroughly as they can.

+- Encourage them not to over-simplify their explanation. - Try not to praise talent before effort.

+Suggestions for supporting More Able children at home:

-- Read with them, and to them, even if they are good readers. - More Able children enjoy learning new words.
-Have a new 'word of the week' at home. - Extend their general knowledge with a 'fact of the week'- get them to come and tell their teacher or peers their new fact! - Encourage physical activity to develop coordination and general fitness. - Do not always focus on your child's obvious skills.
-Encourage him or her to sample new challenges to develop new skills. - All types of puzzles, crosswords, logic games, word games, card games and board games help to develop children's thinking skills and social interaction. - Learn a new language together. - Give children a broad range of experiences- both in and out of the home. - Sometimes the most effective support that a parent can provide may be to limit the number of engagements and formal activities their child is exposed to, in order to ensure that the child has the space and free
+• Read with them, and to them, even if they are good readers, asking questions linked to our VIPERS Scheme (see below).

+• More Able children enjoy learning new words.
+Have a new 'word of the week' at home, think about how to use this word in context as well as how to spell the word.

+• Extend their general knowledge with a 'fact of the week'- get them to come and tell their teacher or peers their new fact!

+• Encourage physical activity to develop coordination and general fitness.

+• Do not always focus on your child's obvious skills.
+Encourage him or her to sample new challenges to develop new skills.

+• All types of puzzles, crosswords, logic games, word games, card games and board games help to develop children's thinking skills and social interaction.

+- Learn a new language together. - Give children a broad range of experiences- both in and out of the home.

+• Sometimes the most effective support that a parent can provide may be to limit the number of engagements and formal activities their child is exposed to, in order to ensure that the child has the space and free time in which to play, experiment and develop hobbies and interests of his or her own.

+Reading Vipers

+Vocabulary Infer Predict Explain Retrieve Sequence or Summarise